 The Tikkun Olam Fellowship for Service, Justice, & Learning is a paid opportunity for Hopkins students to perform community service, reflect on that service, and learn about Jewish views on social justice causes.

 This elite fellowship will ask students to push themselves out of their comfort zones as they explore their Jewish selves and how they relate to their intersecting identities, privilege, and values.
-Students will perform twenty hours of community service each semester and use cohort time to reflect on that service.
+Students will perform fifteen hours of community service each semester and use cohort time to reflect on that service.
 In the fall, students will learn about social justice causes and how to approach them through a Jewish lens.
 In the spring, students will take what they’ve learned, listen to their peers, and then create a service project or campaign that addresses the needs of the community.

 And because your time is valuable, you’ll earn a $180 stipend each semester!